Speeding up SELECT COUNT, which has become slow in MySQL 8.0

 Conclusion

-SELECT COUNT has become slow,There is a chance that we can save it somehowI found out that there is.
+SELECT COUNT has become slow,Possibility of saving somehowWe found that there is.

-I think there are many people who cannot use the latest MySQL 8.0, including Aurora MySQL, for various reasons.
+There are probably many people who cannot use the latest MySQL 8.0 for various reasons, including Aurora MySQL.

 I hope this information reaches people like that!